-Kevin Roche is one of Ireland’s most acclaimed international architects.
+Kevin Roche, (June 14, 1922 – March 1, 2019) was one of Ireland’s most acclaimed international architects.
 Born in Dublin, Kevin received a Bachelor of Architecture from the National University of Ireland in 1945.

 After professional experience in Dublin with Michael Scott and in London with Maxwell Fry, Kevin moved to the United States in 1948.
-Currently based in Connecticut, USA, Kevin has won innumerable awards for his designs of over 300 major buildings around the world.
+Kevin won innumerable awards for his designs of over 300 major buildings around the world.
 In 1982, he was awarded the prestigious Pritzker Prize (the Nobel Prize equivalent for architecture).
 Kevin’s better known work includes the New York Metropolitan Museum of Art, the Oakland Museum, the UN Plaza and the Ford Foundation headquarters in New York.

 “Architecture is an achievement that comes from the commitment of the owner and the understanding of the architect that the work to be realized will be a response not only to the immediate requirements but also to the broader concerns of the community, the accommodation of the natural and cultural environment, and the belief that the final responsibility is not only to the user and the community, but ultimately to posterity.”
 Kevin Roche

 Kevin Roche John Dinkeloo and Associates LLC (KRJDA) is located in Hamden, Connecticut.
 The firm has been honoured with numerous awards for architecture and design.
 More information about Kevin’s work can be found on the KRJDA website.

 25-Year Award and 50-Year Award for Ford Foundation Headquarters, American Institute of Architects

 Gold Medal Award for Architecture, American Academy of Arts and Letters